 You may vote your shares at the Annual Meeting only if you are present in person or if you are represented by proxy.
 All stockholders are invited to attend the Annual Meeting in person.
-Stockholders are encouraged to take health and safety considerations into account in determining whether to attend the Annual Meeting in person, and to comply with any laws, executive orders or governmental guidelines in effect in the City of Beverly Hills, the County of Los Angeles, the State of California, the United States of America, and stockholders' jurisdictions of residence.
+Stockholders are encouraged to take health and safety considerations into account in determining whether to attend the Annual Meeting in person, and to comply with any laws, executive orders or governmental guidelines in effect in the City of San Diego, the County of San Diego, the State of California, the United States of America, and stockholders' jurisdictions of residence.
 Whether or not you plan to attend the Annual Meeting in person, please complete, date and sign the enclosed proxy and return it in the enclosed envelope as promptly as possible.
 We urge you to carefully read this entire Proxy Statement, including the documents that we refer to in this Proxy Statement.
-If you have any questions, or need additional material, please feel free to contact Kingsdale, the firm assisting us in the solicitation of proxies.
-Banks, brokers and stockholders located in North America, may withdraw the proxy and vote in person.
-If you have any questions regarding the completion of the enclosed proxy or would like directions to the Annual Meeting, please call (310) 358-3200.
+If you attend the Annual Meeting, you may withdraw the proxy and vote in person.
+If you have any questions regarding the completion of the enclosed proxy or would like directions to the Annual Meeting, please call (310) 358-3200